 High

 Physiological sensitivity of white-tailed ptarmigan is likely low-moderate as this species is well-adapted to high altitude climatic variation and harsh conditions, although it has been shown that high winter minimum temperatures can retard population growth rates.
-The sensitivity of this species will primarily be driven by its dependence on high elevation habitats likely to be affected by or shrink in response to climate change, as well as its dependence on willow for foraging.
+The sensitivity of this species will primarily be driven by its dependence on high elevation habitats likely to be reduced in quality and abundance due to climate change, as well as its dependence on deciduous shrubs and trees for foraging.

 Exposure to climate change